manzt/zarrita.js/docs/packages/zarrita.md

 ## Zarr hierarchy

-A Zarr dataset is structured as a hierarchy, composed up of **arrays** and **groups**.
+A Zarr dataset is structured as a hierarchy, composed of **arrays** and **groups**.
 This hierarchy can be visualized in a manner similar to a file
 system: